Culinary Arts Academy Switzerland

-Culinary Arts Academy Switzerland is a culinary school located in Switzerland and a sister school of César Ritz Colleges Switzerland.
+Culinary Arts Academy Switzerland (CAAS) is a culinary school located in Le Bouveret (Switzerland) and a sister school of César Ritz Colleges Switzerland.
+Its campus also houses the Mosimann Collection, an extensive collection of culinary memorabilia provided by Chef Anton Mosimann, OBE.

+As of 2026, the school is ranked 9th in the world in the hospitality and leisure category by QS World University Rankings, and remains Switzerland's #1 culinary school.
+CAAS is the only Swiss culinary school with an accreditation from the American Culinary Federation (ACF), North America's leading chefs' association.

+Education

 For the first 2 years of their studies, Bachelor's students are based at the Le Bouveret campus on the shores of Lake Geneva.
 In their final year students transfer to the campus in Brig, also in the canton of Valais.

-Le Bouveret campus also houses the Mosimann Collection, an extensive collection of culinary memorabilia provided by Chef Anton Mosimann, OBE.

-As of 2024, the academy is ranked seventh in the world in the hospitality and leisure category by QS World University Rankings.
-Culinary Arts Academy Switzerland is the highest ranking culinary school in Switzerland.

-Academic Programs

-For Undergraduate students, a dual bachelor's degree in Culinary Arts is offered in partnership with University of Derby, U.K. Students can choose between 3 pathways allowing them to focus on Pastry & Chocolate, Vegetarian cuisine, or Culinary Arts.
+For Undergraduate students, a dual bachelor's degree in Culinary Arts is offered in partnership with University of Derby, U.K. Students can choose between 2 pathways allowing them to focus on Pastry, Bakery & Chocolate or Culinary Arts.
 The Bachelor's program also includes 2 internships, allowing students to gain a year's professional work experience during their studies.

 Postgraduate students can undertake a dual Master's degree in Culinary Management, also offered in partnership with University of Derby, U.K.

 Shorter professional programs are also available, including a 15-month Swiss Grand Diploma and 2-year Swiss Higher Diploma programs.

 History

+Culinary Arts Academy Switzerland was established in 2006 and forms part of the Swiss Education Group.
+It developed from the same institution originally founded in 1991 as a hospitality management school in Lucerne.

-Founded in 1991 as a hotel management college, Domino Carlton Tivoli International Hotel Management Career Centre as the school was then known, welcomed its first students to its campus in Lucerne's Carlton-Tivoli Hotel building overlooking the shores of Lake Lucerne the following year.
-In this location, the school grew and developed in its first years, establishing initial relationships with both Johnson & Wales University and Lynn University, as well as introducing a specialized course in the culinary arts.
+The school’s lineage dates back to 1991, when a hospitality management college known as Domino Carlton Tivoli International Hotel Management Career Centre first welcomed students to its campus in Lucerne, located in the Carlton-Tivoli Hotel overlooking Lake Lucerne.
+During its early years, the institution developed academic partnerships with universities including Johnson & Wales University and Lynn University, and introduced its first specialized culinary courses.